 Some situations indicate that a C-section is necessary.
 When a doctor fails to recognize these situations or chooses to wait too long to perform a C-section, the mother and baby are at risk of complications.
 Some of the signs that a C-section may be necessary include:

-It’s vital to expectant mothers and babies that medical professionals follow the standards of care when dealing with pregnancy, labor, and delivery problems.
+It’s vital to expectant mothers and babies that medical professionals follow the standard of care when dealing with pregnancy, labor, and delivery problems.

-At Ross Feller Casey, we have a team of Ivy League-educated doctors right on staff to consult on birth injury cases.
-They have the knowledge to carefully review medical records and determine if there was negligence involved.
+At Ross Feller Casey, we have a team of Ivy League-educated doctors right on staff to consult on birth injury lawsuits.
+They have the knowledge to carefully review medical records and determine if negligence was involved.
 We also have expert attorneys with unmatched track records of winning multimillion-dollar recoveries for families who have suffered the negative impact of a traumatic birth.

-Let Ross Feller Casey help with your birth trauma claim.
-Contact our offices today to schedule a free case evaluation.
+Let Ross Feller Casey help with your child's birth injury claim.
+Contact our offices today to schedule a free case evaluation with a leading birth injury lawyer.

 Disclaimer: Ross Feller Casey, LLP provides legal advice only after an attorney-client relationship is formed.
 Our website is an introduction to the firm and does not create a relationship between our attorneys and clients.
 An attorney-client relationship is formed only after a written agreement is signed by the client and the firm.
 Because every case is unique, the description of awards and summary of cases successfully handled are not intended to imply or guarantee that same success in other cases.
 Ross Feller Casey, LLP represents catastrophically injured persons and their families in injury and wrongful death cases, providing legal representation in Pennsylvania and New Jersey.